Noah Eagle: Career

-In April 2019, Eagle tried out for the Clippers TV play-by-play job, but did not get the role.
-However, he was offered the radio play-by-play job for the Los Angeles Clippers, which he began in October 2019.
+In April 2019, Eagle tried out for the Los Angeles Clippers TV play-by-play job, but did not get the role.
+However, he was offered the radio play-by-play job for the Clippers, which he began in October 2019.

-In the summer of 2021, Eagle worked the play-by-play assignment of 3x3 basketball for NBC Sports' coverage of the 2020 Summer Olympics, the first time the sport has been played at the Olympic Games.
+In the summer of 2021, Eagle worked the play-by-play assignment of 3x3 basketball for NBC Sports' coverage of the 2020 Summer Olympics, the first time the sport was played at the Olympic Games.

 Eagle joined CBS Sports in 2021 as the play-by-play broadcaster for their #2 broadcasting team for college football.
 His role consisted of calling games during the SEC on CBS doubleheaders and calling select CBS Sports Network games.
 Eagle worked in this role during the 2021 season due to Carter Blackburn, who had held that role from 2014 to 2015, and again from 2017 to 2020, being on sabbatical.

 He has also called special NFL broadcasts for CBS' sibling cable network Nickelodeon since 2021, teaming with fellow CBS sportscaster Nate Burleson and Nickelodeon star Gabrielle Neveah Green on coverage of two Wild Card playoff games and a Christmas Day contest.
+Eagle and Burleson again teamed up to call a Christmas Day game, as well as Super Bowl LVIII during the 2023 season, with Nickelodeon characters joining them in the booth.

 In 2022, Eagle was paired with his father's former announcing partner Dan Fouts for Los Angeles Chargers preseason games airing on KCBS-TV.
-Eagle would also move over to Fox Sports that same year, working as a play-by-play announcer for their college basketball coverage and later their college football coverage.
+Eagle also moved over to Fox Sports that same year, working as a play-by-play announcer for their college basketball coverage and later their college football coverage.
 Eagle has also spent time filling in on MLB games as a studio host for Fox.
 Eagle's first instance calling an NFL game on network television came in 2022 when he called a Week 6 matchup between the 49ers and the Atlanta Falcons on Fox, filling in for colleague Adam Amin, who was covering postseason baseball for Fox.
 On December 17, 2022, Eagle and Burleson worked the 2022 Indianapolis Colts-Minnesota Vikings game for NFL Network.
 With the Vikings win, by a score of 39–36, in overtime, they came back from being down by 33 points at halftime for the biggest comeback in NFL history.